Gjhkyio/VirtualPCOnline/README.md

 * Unmount the **DEFAULT** file and save changes in it.
 * Unmount the **SOFTWARE** file and save changes in it.

-After this, you must copy the modified **DEFAULT** and **SOFTWARE** files back to the **VirtualXP.iso** image file.
+After this, you must copy the modified **DEFAULT** and **SOFTWARE** files back to the **VirtualPC.iso** image file.

 ## The MODELRAM.EXE file

-Within the **VirtualXP.iso** image you will find the **\MODELRAM.EXE** file that it is self extracting exe file created with the 7-Zip command line that automatically extracts the **Documents and Settings** folder in the RAMDisk when VirtualXP is booting.
+Within the **VirtualPC.iso** image you will find the **\MODELRAM.EXE** file that it is self extracting exe file created with the 7-Zip command line that automatically extracts the **Documents and Settings** folder in the RAMDisk when VirtualXP is booting.
 The command to create this file is the following:

 ```
 7z a MODELRAM.EXE -mx9 -sfx "Documents and Settings"
 ```

-## VirtualXP is a modified version of Halfix
+## VirtualPC is a modified version of VirtualXP

 https://github.com/nepx/halfix